 May cause hyponatremia.

-- High Alert: Do not confuse Fetzima with Farxiga.
+- High Alert: Do not confuse Fetzima (levomilnacipran) with Farxiga (dapagliflozin).

 - PO Administer daily without regard to food.
 Swallow capsule whole; do not open, crush, or chew.

 - Instruct patient to take levomilnacipran as directed at the same time each day.
 Take missed doses as soon as possible unless time for next dose; do not double dose.
 Do not stop abruptly; must be decreased gradually.
 Abrupt discontinuation may cause dysphoric mood, irritability, agitation, dizziness, paresthesia, electric shock sensation, anxiety, confusion, headache, lethargy, emotional lability, insomnia, hypomania, tinnitus and seizures.
 Advise patient to read Medication Guide prior to therapy and with each Rx refill in case of changes.

 - May cause drowsiness and may affect ability to make decisions or react quickly.
 Caution patient to avoid driving or other activities requiring alertness until response to medication is known.